Danielle Croom

 After moving sight unseen to Minneapolis for college, and later studying abroad in Copenhagen, Danielle developed a love for travel and new experiences, and a resiliency to fear and awkwardness.

-Now, Danielle is a Senior at the University of Minnesota pursuing a Bachelor of Design in Architecture, a Theater Arts Technology and Design minor, and Latin Honors.
+Now, Danielle is an alumnus of the University of Minnesota with a Bachelor of Design in Architecture, a Theater Arts Technology and Design minor, and summa cum laude Latin Honors.
 She works in the University’s scene shop as a staff carpenter, helping to build sets for productions at both UMN and Penumbra Theater.
-Currently she is working on her honors thesis, which focuses on Environmental scenic design, and co-directing a production of Mr. Burns: A Post-Electric Play.
+Her most recent project was her honors thesis, which focused on Environmental scenic design, and culminated in co-directing and designing a production of Mr. Burns: A Post-Electric Play.

 Whenever Danielle is not in the studio, rehearsal, or the scene shop, she can be seen performing on the long form improv team Friends From College, writing songs and poetry, playing pickleball, speed puzzling, and going down research rabbit holes.